WasseemN/Homework_week_21/README.md

 ## **Overview of the Token & Crowdsale Launch**
-The Solidity smart contract the launch of KASEI coin, a fungible token based on the ERC-20 standard.
+The Solidity smart contract is developed for the launch of KASEI coin, a fungible token based on the ERC-20 standard.
 A crowdsale contract is also deployed allowing buyers to purchase KASEI coin.
 The process is executed on *Remix* IDE synced to the smart contract testing platform *Ganache* and hot storage wallets on *Metamask*.
 ****

 ## **Folder Structure**

 * The `KaseiCoin.sol` contains the solidity smart contract code for the KaseiCoin contract.
 * The `KaseiCoinCrowdsale.sol` contains the solidity smart contract code for the Crowdsale contract.
+* The `Optional_KaseiCoinCrowdsale.sol` contains the solidity smart contract code for the Crowdsale contract of the optional challenge.
 * The `Execution_Results` folder contains snapshots of the process execution of the smart contract on *Remix*.